Protect Your Brand with Digital Asset Management

 Brand protection in action

 Brand management starts and ends with people.
 It’s important that the teams who activate your brand know how to do so safely, efficiently, and accurately.
-Let’s look at two brands who are using DAM to do just that.
+Let’s look at two brands that use DAM to do just that.

-Hootsuite’s social media software is used by more than 18 million customers and employees at over 80% of the Fortune 1000.
-With their global headquarters in Vancouver and offices across the world, their workflows span numerous teams, continents, and time zones.
-Before implementing a DAM solution, the creative team noticed a lot of people were creating their own private collections of assets, resulting in outdated and low-quality images being used.
-Their brand consistency was suffering.
+More than 18 million customers and employees at over 80% of the Fortune 1000 use Hootsuite’s social media software.
+With global headquarters in Vancouver and offices across the world, company workflows span numerous teams, continents, and time zones.
+Before implementing a DAM solution, the creative team noticed a lot of people were creating their own private collections of assets, resulting in the use of outdated and low-quality images.
+Brand consistency was suffering.

 With a DAM system, Hootsuite teams and partners now have easy access to curated content, administrative control to protect assets, and the ability to integrate the assets from the DAM site across their entire digital ecosystem.
 Read the full story from Hootsuite.